A single number for healthcare access — measured, not guessed

 What we built

-- 4M+ provider and 85K+ facility profiles in one index, cross-linked by NPI and facility ID
+- Live provider and facility profiles in one index, cross-linked by NPI and facility ID

 Why this doesn't exist anywhere else

 Healthgrades has providers.
 CDC PLACES has outcomes.
 County Health Rankings has counties.
-Nobody has all of it at the ZIP.
+Nobody has all of it at the ZIP Code.

 | Dimension | CartoChrome | Others |